 Residents transform HDB spaces in bid to liven up the neighbourhood

-SINGAPORE: Apartment blocks by the Housing and Development Board (HDB) often share community gardens, but 49-year-old Leon Yap and his team of neighbours sought to have something different for their Woodlands neighbourhood.
+SINGAPORE: Apartment blocks by the Housing and Development Board (HDB) often share community gardens, but 49-year-old Leon Yeo and his team of neighbours sought to have something different for their Woodlands neighbourhood.

 They decided to build a hydroponics garden, which now sits at a common area near Block 573 Woodlands Drive 16.
 Rows of white PVC tubes occupy 30 square metres of land or about half the size of a three-room flat.
 So far, it has been used to grow edible greens like chye sim and Chinese cabbage.